This content was last reviewed around March 2025.

 No. This concept is not currently applicable in the US banking, securities and commodities/derivatives regulatory regimes.
 Vendors generally remain unregistered entities.

-10. Are express consents from customers or other data subjects required before moving data to the cloud?
+10. Is express consent from customers or other data subjects required before moving data to the cloud?

-Generally, no consents are required, assuming that no client contract terms expressly prohibit the transfer of data to externally hosted cloud service provider systems in the US or elsewhere.
+Generally, no consent is required, assuming that no client contract terms expressly prohibit the transfer of data to externally hosted cloud service provider systems in the US or elsewhere.

-11. Are there any local laws which require a cloud service provider to be able to access the data it hosts?
+11. Are there any local laws that require a cloud service provider to be able to access the data it hosts?

 Yes, based on case law.
-Courts in the US usually take the view that the privacy laws of other countries cannot serve asa defense to the legal obligation to comply with subpoenas, warrants or orders lawfully issued and served when they seek the disclosure of records or other data stored in the US.
-Though this authority continues to evolve, it is rooted in the longstanding principle that US courts are empowered to exert authority on people and entities over whom they have jurisdiction, even if that authority has consequences overseas.
+Courts in the US usually take the view that other countries' privacy laws cannot serve as a defense to the legal obligation to comply with subpoenas, warrants or orders lawfully issued and served when they seek the disclosure of records or other data stored in the US.
+Though this authority continues to evolve, it is rooted in the long-standing principle that US courts are empowered to exert authority on people and entities over whom they have jurisdiction, even if that authority has consequences overseas.
 US federal courts have repeatedly and consistently expressed "great reluctance" to excuse the compelled disclosure of records simply because of competing directives from foreign sovereigns.
-Where a person or entity within the jurisdiction of a court has control over documents or materials, government officials may order those materials to be produced.
+Where a person or entity within the jurisdiction of a court has control over documents or materials, government officials may order that those materials be produced.

-12. Are there any local laws which would require a cloud service provider to disclose the data it hosts to any third parties in any circumstances (including regulatory or law enforcement authorities)?
+12. Are there any local laws that would require a cloud service provider to disclose the data it hosts to any third parties in any circumstances (including regulatory or law enforcement authorities)?

 A threshold requirement for invoking the protective procedures under the CLOUD Act is that the data at issue must be stored in a "qualifying foreign country."
-A qualifying foreign country is one that has entered into an executive agreement with the US government governing access to data in this context.
-The CLOUD Act prescribes certain prerequisites for a foreign government to be eligible to enter into such an Executive Agreement, including that such foreign country must have robust substantive and procedural civil liberties protections that are comparable to those in the US.
-To date, the US government has only entered into an executive agreement with the UK and Australia, but subsequent agreements with other countries may later be adopted.
+A qualifying foreign country is one that has entered into an executive agreement with the US government regulating access to data in this context.
+The CLOUD Act prescribes certain prerequisites for a foreign government to be eligible to enter into such an executive agreement, including that the foreign country must have robust substantive and procedural civil liberties protections that are comparable to those in the US.
+To date, the US government has only entered into an executive agreement with the UK and Australia, but subsequent agreements with other countries may be adopted later.

 The CLOUD Act amended the SCA to allow US federal law enforcement authorities to use a warrant or subpoena to compel entities subject to US jurisdiction to provide certain types of data stored in foreign countries.
-However, several requirements must be met before US law enforcement authorities can properly request the data of foreign entities under the CLOUD Act, as follows:
+However, several requirements must be met before US law enforcement authorities can properly request foreign entities' data under the CLOUD Act.
+These are as follows: